NOTE: This post includes data first shared on-stage during Front Office Sports Tuned In Conference on September 16, 2025

 Early data from Antenna suggests this new era is off to a solid start for both services.

 Antenna estimates approximately 1M Sign-ups to ESPN or FOX One between their launches on August 21 and August 31, 2025.
-It’s important to note that this topline data represents genuinely new customers; it does not include existing Disney subscribers who switched from other plans, or those who activated the service through an MVPD (Multichannel Video Programming Distributor) partnership.
+It’s important to note that this topline data does not include existing Disney Bundle subscribers who had access to ESPN+ and now get access to ESPN Select, or those who activated the service through an MVPD (Multichannel Video Programming Distributor) partnership.
 Additionally, both services’ NFL bumps likely hit closer to their first regular season games, which started on September 7.

-Disney continues to show strength in bundling, as Antenna observed that 4 in 5 Sign-ups for the new premium service, ESPN Ultimate, between August 21 and 31 came through a bundle.
+Disney continues to show strength in bundling, as Antenna observed that 4 in 5 Sign-ups for the new premium service, ESPN Unlimited, between August 21 and 31 came through a bundle.

 For Fox, its distribution partnership with Amazon is already paying dividends.
 Antenna estimates that almost 60% of all sign-ups to FOX One between August 21 and 31 came via an Amazon-distributed channel.